Nutrition Basics: Natural vs. Unnatural Sources of Fructose

 Stan Reents, PharmD

-A dietician once said: "There are no bad foods, only bad diets."
-I always thought that was a good, common-sense perspective.
+I went to a conference where a dietitian once said: "There are no bad foods, only bad diets."

-However, research published during the past 5-10 years suggests that fructose may be one of the worst "nutrients" you can consume.
-In fact, the Center for Science in the Public Interest (CSPI) feels so strongly about the health risks of fructose that, in July 2005, they petitioned the FDA to require warning labels on sodas.
+Research published during the past 10-20 years suggests that consuming excessive amounts of fructose from these unnatural sources is clearly associated with a long list of health problems.
+In fact, the Center for Science in the Public Interest (CSPI) feels so strongly about the health risks of HFCS that, in 2005, they petitioned the FDA to require warning labels on soda pop.

-In this review, I will summarize some of the research on fructose and its health effects.
+In this review, I'll explain this paradox and summarize some of the research on fructose and its health effects.

 BIOCHEMISTRY OF FRUCTOSE

-I don't want to make this review overly scientific, however, there are several biochemistry details that need to be pointed out:
+I don't want to make this discussion overly scientific, however, there are several biochemistry details that need to be pointed out.

-First, simple sugars are grouped as either "monosaccharides" or "disaccharides."
+First, simple sugars are either "monosaccharides" or "disaccharides."
 Fructose is considered a monosaccharide: